kubernetes-sigs/cluster-api-provider-openstack/docs/book/src/api/v1beta1/api.md

 </em>
 </td>
 <td>
+<em>(Optional)</em>
-<p>Used to make the name of the port unique.
+<p>NameSuffix will be appended to the name of the port if specified.
 If unspecified, instead the 0-based index of the port in the list is used.</p>
 </td>
 </tr>
 <tr>